-A simple Google search for digital marketing best practices will pull you in all different directions, but advice from these pros is sure to set you off on the right path.
+A simple Google search for digital marketing best practices will pull you in all different directions, but advice from these forward-thinking pros is sure to set you on the right path.
 Go ahead — switch up your strategy!

 Facebook, Twitter, LinkedIn, and countless other social sites boast that you can use them to earn customers and build a business from the ground up.
 Hundreds of different paid digital marketing courses promise to help you increase metrics and diversify your skills.
 And if you’re looking to other entrepreneurs for their digital marketing best practices, nobody’s advice will be identical.
 You’ll end up feeling a lot like those jeans in the Levi’s logo.